Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-Anthony Davis and his Los Angeles Lakers teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.
+The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday versus the Golden State Warriors in the 2023 NBA Playoffs.

-In this article we will dive into Davis' prop bets, using stats to help you make good predictions.
+Let's break down Davis' prop bets, and some stats and trends to help you find good wagers.

 Anthony Davis Prop Bets vs. the Warriors